 After this is done, you mail in your completed and signed Disability Determination Package to a department of government called the Disability Adjudication Unit (DAU).
 This department is headed in Toronto and staffed by people with health assessment knowledge.
 Many are OTs, nurses or other medical professionals.
 They review your application forms and decide if you meet the criteria of being a “person with a disability”.
-If you do meet this criteria, there is no need to contact us, as your local Ontario Works or ODSP office will contact you and start you on the program.
-You will be entitled to retroactive pay making up the difference between the monies you were receiving prior to your application and what you will be getting on ODSP.
+If you do meet these criteria, there is no need to contact us, as your local Ontario Works or ODSP office will contact you and start you on the program.
+You will be entitled to retroactive pay making up the difference between the monies you were receiving before your application and what you will be getting on ODSP.
 These monies go back to when your completed application was received by ODSP.
-For example if your application was received on May 20, 2016, then your retroactive pay will go back to June 1, 2016.
+For example, if your application was received on May 20, 2022, your retroactive pay will go back to June 1, 2021.

 What if I am turned down for ODSP Benefits?